Our @csmcr students – Hassan Ishtiaq

 Hassan is a 22 years old student from Italy.
 He’s currently in his fourth and final year of the MEng degree in Computer Science.

-I applied to study computer science at The University of Manchester because of its reputation and the high-quality course they provided.
-After more than three years in this course, I am very happy of the decision I took.
+I applied to study Computer Science at The University of Manchester because of its reputation and the high-quality course they provided.
+After more than three years in this course, I am very happy with the decision I took.

 My time here at the University has allowed me to meet so many people from different backgrounds, which I would have never imagined.

 Moreover, there is a variety of societies to choose from, so there is something for every kind of passion, but if you still can’t find something interesting, you can just create your own society!

 What are your thoughts on Manchester as a city?